 Contractor Qualification Requirement SAFE Certification Preferred Health and Safety Plan Mandatory and fully implemented Standing with WorkSafeBC Must be in good standing.
 Obtain a clearance letter to confirm.
-Completed other contracts in good standing Mandatory - Check references Supervision of contractor's workers on the Tenure Contactor must provide an experienced supervisor, who will be available to the workers and will be actively supervising the workers Experienced and trained in the forest activity Must have several years of experience in the activity and have appropriate certifications where necessary (e.g. Faller Certification, appropriate Driving Licence, Registered Professional Forester, Danger Tree Assessor, etc.) Confirm by obtaining certificates.
-Appropriate equipment in good working order and meets safety requirements Equipment is in good condition, has been maintained and has the appropriate safety devices installed and operational (e.g. Chain brake on chainsaws, Roll-Over-Protective (ROPS) and Falling-Object-Protective Structure (FOPS) on mobile equipment) Prime Contractor Insurance Liability, fire, additional insurance certificates etc. Obtain copies of certificates Additional requirements Additional requirements
+Completed other contracts Mandatory - Check references in good standing Supervision of contractor's Contactor must provide an experienced supervisor, who will be available workers on the Tenure to the workers and will be actively supervising the workers Experienced and trained in Must have several years of experience in the activity and have the forest activity appropriate certifications where necessary (e.g. Faller Certification, appropriate Driving Licence, Registered Professional Forester, Danger Tree Assessor, etc.) Confirm by obtaining certificates.
+Appropriate equipment in Equipment is in good condition, has been maintained and has the good working order and appropriate safety devices installed and operational (e.g. Chain brake meets safety requirements on chainsaws, Roll-Over-Protective (ROPS) and Falling-Object- Protective Structure (FOPS) on mobile equipment) Prime Contractor Liability, fire, additional insurance certificates Insurance etc. Obtain copies of certificates Additional requirements Additional requirements